How deciles are applied to schools, what funding they determine, and where to find schools’ deciles.

 We add the 5 indicator scores for each school together (without any weightings) to get a total.
 This total gives the overall standing of the school in relation to all other schools in the country.

 We divide schools into 10 groups called deciles, based on the total score calculated in stage 6.
 Each decile group has approximately the same number of schools.

 We sub-divide deciles 1 to 4 into 3 funding steps (1a, 1b, 1c, and so on) and then allocate about a third of schools to each funding step within the decile.

-School deciles 2015 [XLS, 1.2 MB] for the ratings and targeted funding for educational achievement (TFEA) steps for state and state-integrated schools.
+The following spreadsheet contains the ratings and targeted funding for educational achievement (TFEA) steps for state and state-integrated schools.

 Last reviewed: Has this been useful?
 Give us your feedback